wecollective/rest-api/README.md

 ### Populate the database

-Open a new terminal

-Generate the database tables:
+Open a new terminal and generate the database tables:

 ```
 npm run migrate